gabochi/rampcode/README.md

 # Rampcode
-Rampcode is a bytebeat inspired language for livecoding written in Pure Data.
+Rampcode is a bytebeat inspired language for livecoding written in Pure Data, it is focused on synthesis and achieving complex results from simple operations.
 It differs from other lc languages in the sense that you can construct the synthesis from -almost- zero yourself, all output is a result of a function of time.
 So, the limit is your imagination.
 I've made it 'cos I do livecoding and I love to experiment without presets or close boundaries.

 ## Requirements
 - Pure Data (tested on vanilla and l2ork)